taidalog/test.ccc/README.md

 1. Visit [ccc](https://taidalog.github.io/ccc/).
 1. Type or paste commands.
 1. Press `Enter` to start the timer.
+Press `Escape` to stop the timer.
+Press `Delete` to reset the timer.

 ## Commands